Wandsworth Council has a duty to assist parents in the Borough by providing travel assistance in the following cases:

 • If a child has Special Educational Needs/Disability with a Wandsworth EHCP; and

 • if a child is under 8 years of age and lives over 2 miles from school

 • if a child is aged 8 years or over and lives over 3 miles from school

-In both of the above cases, the child must be attending the nearest suitable school (one which the Council considers suitable for the aptitude and ability of the child) and must be of statutory school age (aged 5-16).
-Walking distance is assessed by measuring the shortest lit route between home and school.
+In the above circumstances, the child must be attending the nearest suitable school (one which the Council considers suitable for the aptitude and ability of the child) and must be of statutory school age (aged 5-16).
+Walking distance is assessed by measuring the shortest route between home and school.
 It may be assumed that a child who is unable to undertake such a journey alone will be accompanied to school by a parent or carer unless this is shown not to be reasonably practicable.

 As part of the current special educational needs and disability (SEND) Reforms the Government is adopting a new approach to special educational needs and disability.
 The aim is to give parents greater control, ensuring they are empowered to make decisions about their child and their support.

 The Council has agreed more flexible approaches to offering travel assistance including travel card/ personal travel budgets and independent travel training, travel Buddy.

 In the first instance travel assistance budgets (TABs) is the standard support option for children who are eligible for travel assistance on account of their Special Educational needs.
 The aim of TAB is to support families to take their own children to school, reduce journey times, and/or to support the independence of the young person and enable them to become independent travellers.
 It also gives parents/carers the flexibility to choose the mode of transport that suits their prevailing circumstances as the budget allows them to switch from one mode of transport to another.

 The payments are split throughout the financial year and the money is paid at the start of school each term.

 Independent travel training